EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 ### Old style plugins

+Searching for old style plugins is done as part of locating normal plugins.
+We attempt to load any plugin with an `__init__.py` as normal, but if it does not contain a decorated plugin class, we then search for a `plugin_start3`.
+If we find said file, we load the plugin in the wrapped plugin loading system.

 !!UNIMPLEMENTED -- Planning

 During the above loading steps to find the packages for new-style plugins, old style plugins are assumed to be